Back to E-commerce Dictionary

 Examples of Product Bundling & Kitting

-• 2A furniture retailer sells a 'DIY shelf kit' that includes all the pre-cut wooden pieces, screws, and instructions, packaged as one SKU.
+• 2A furniture store sells a 'DIY shelf kit' under a single SKU.
+The package contains all the wooden pieces, screws, and instructions needed for assembly.

-• 3A coffee company creates a 'starter kit' with a coffee machine, a variety pack of pods, and a mug, aimed at new customers.
+• 3A coffee brand offers a 'starter kit' that includes a machine, a variety pack of pods, and a mug.
+This bundle gives customers everything they need to start brewing in one purchase.

 How WISEPIM Helps